sarishvarshan/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
+# Ex No : 1 Mean and variance of a discrete  distribution
 ```
 Developed by:SARISH VARSHAN V
 Register No:212223230196